nvrmind/AnimVRUnityToolkit/README.md

  - \_Gamma:         _Gamma value, 1.0 when linear color space is selected in AnimVR, 2.2 otherwise._

  #### Import Audio

  Whether or not to import audio layers.

  #### Import Cameras

- Wether or not to import camera layers.
+ Whether or not to import camera layers.